How George Floyd Shaped the Future: A Legacy Timeline

 December 2021: Withdrawal of Pardon Recommendation

-In December 2021, the Texas Board of Pardons and Paroles withdrew the recommendation for George Floyd's posthumous pardon (and 24 other recommendations), citing "procedural errors and lack of compliance with board rules", but announced that it would reconsider these recommendations.
+In December 2021, the Texas Board of Pardons and Paroles withdrew its recommendation for a posthumous pardon for George Floyd, citing "procedural errors and lack of compliance with board rules".

-In 2022, the Texas Board of Pardons and Paroles declined to issue a posthumous pardon for George Floyd's 2004 drug conviction.
+In 2022, the Texas Board of Pardons and Paroles declined to issue a posthumous pardon for the 2004 drug raid that led to George Floyd's criminal conviction.